 From a technical point of view, the solution has a number of featured aspects.
 In particular, it is subdivided into two nodes: public (which allows customers to get all the necessary info on tokens) and administrative (which automates all the operations related to the invoices in which the tokens are employed).
 The development took 8 months in total.

-After our factoring solution with blockchain had been released, we’ve received numerous positive user reviews, and then, with the goal of enhancing its current capabilities, converted it into the B2B format.
+After the release of our blockchain-based factoring solution, we’ve received numerous positive user reviews, and then, with the goal of enhancing its current capabilities, converted it into the B2B format.

-Blockchain helps to decrease or even eradicate many risks for each factoring deal party, as well as to enhance the speed of realizing all transactional operations.
-Eventually, you get automated to the fullest extent solution which will help you scale your business and attract additional investments by launching an ICO for it.
+The implementation of blockchain technology helps to decrease or even eradicate many risks for each factoring deal party, as well as to enhance the speed of realizing all transactional operations.
+Eventually, you get an automated to the fullest extent solution which will help you scale your business and attract additional investments by launching an ICO for it.